Appdynamics/AppDynamics.DEXTER/README.md

 ## Job File
 Specify data to operate on with [Job File](../../wiki/Job-File).
 Review some of the [Job File Examples](../../wiki/Job-File-Examples).

-You can find a job file template in `full-win\DefaultJob.json`.
+The template job file is called `DefaultJob.json`.
 Make a copy of it and modify according to your needs using your favorite text editor.

 Alternatively, create the Job File using [DEXTER-UI](https://appdynamics.github.io/dexter-ui) visual tool.